Thunder River Rapids Ride: Permanent closure

-On 9 November, Ardent Leisure chief executive Deborah Thomas announced that the ride would be permanently closed, out of respect to the victims and their families, and that they would be invited to help create a memorial in its place.
-The ride was later dismantled and the location fenced off.
+On 9 November, Ardent Leisure chief executive, Deborah Thomas, announced that the Thunder River Rapids Ride would be permanently closed, out of respect to the victims and their families, and that they would be invited to help create a memorial in its place.
+The ride was dismantled and the location fenced off.

-In a report to the Queensland Coroner in October 2017, Police recommended that no criminal charges be laid against any person.
+In a report to the Queensland Coroner in October 2017, police recommended that no criminal charges be laid against any person.

 Coroner's report

-The Queensland Coroner, James McDougall, released a report on 24 February 2020 detailing "irresponsible", "dangerous" and "inadequate" safety practices at the theme park that contributed to the four deaths, while recommending the Queensland office of industrial relations consider a prosecution.
-The ride had endured frequent breakdowns in the days leading up to the accident, and had several design and construction issues which contributed.
+The Queensland Coroner, James McDougall, released a report on 24 February 2020, detailing "irresponsible", "dangerous" and "inadequate" safety practices at the theme park that contributed to the four deaths, and recommending the Queensland office of industrial relations consider a prosecution.
+The ride had endured frequent breakdowns in the days leading up to the accident, and had several design and construction problems which contributed to the accident.